vktr274/computer-vision-image-correction-enhancement/README.md

 Viktor Modroczký\
 Computer Vision @ FIIT STU

-The `utils.py` file contains functions that are used throughout the experiment notebooks.
+The [`utils.py`](utils.py) file contains functions that are used throughout the experiment notebooks.
+Each function is documented with a docstring that explains its purpose and usage.

 ## Experiment 1 - Image Correction

-The experiment code and visualizations can be found in the `experiment_1.ipynb` notebook.
+The experiment code and visualizations can be found in the [`experiment_1.ipynb`](experiment_1.ipynb) notebook.

 ### Histogram Equalization & Gamma Correction